palantir/atlasdb/docs/source/configuration/key_value_service_configs/oracle_key_value_service_config.rst

 safe to make.

 Although the alter action is idempotent, it is recommended to remove the configuration after it has ran.
-Check the logs for ``Altering table to have overflow column to match metadata.`` and that there were no error logs printed to ensure that has successfully ran.
+Check the logs for the presence of a log line ``Altering table to have overflow column to match metadata.``, and verify there is no error log line of the form ``Error occurred trying to execute the Oracle query`` immediately following it.
+If there is, then the alter action failed.
+Please determine if the stacktrace in the error log line relates to an operator error, or requires further assistance from Palantir support.

-If things do not work:
+If, upon adding the above config, you continue to see the same error, then please follow the steps below:

 #.
-Check for log lines containing ``Potentially altering table {} (internal name: {}) to have overflow column.``, and verify that your table reference / physical table name shows up in one of the log lines.
+Check for log lines starting with ``Potentially altering table``:
+    * Verify that your table reference / physical table name shows up in one of the log lines.
     * Note that physical table names are logged unsafely, if your infrastructure understands log safety.
     * If this is not present, then your service is not re-issuing a call to ``KeyValueService#createTable``.
     * To fix, attempt to recreate the table using ``KeyValueService#createTable``.
 #.
-Check for log lines containing ``Table name: {}, Overflow table migrated status: {}, overflow table existence status: {}, overflow column exists status: {}`` containing your table reference / physical table name.
-Verify that ``overflowTableHasMigrated`` and ``overflowTableExists`` are both true, and ``overflowColumnExists`` is false.
+Check for log lines containing ``Overflow table migrated status:`` containing your table reference / physical table name.
+    * Verify that ``overflowTableHasMigrated`` and ``overflowTableExists`` are both true, and ``overflowColumnExists`` is false.
     * If any of these are incorrect, then it is likely your issue does not pertain to a missing overflow column.
 Please contact support for further assistance.
 #.
 Check for the log line containing the stack trace with exception message ``Unable to alter table to have overflow column due to a table mapping error.``.
     * Note that this exception message is marked unsafe.
 You may alternatively be able to find this stacktrace with the cause of type ``TableMappingNotFoundException``.